P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Pocket Monsters - You can battle legit monsters which chill in your pocket when not in battle.

 * Questing - Coming to a modpack near you (some day)

+* Survival-centric - Leaderboards, Spice of Life and more encourage survival.

 * Tech-centric - Build amazing little machines using "Ender IO"